Skip to Content

 MoPOP: Museum of Pop Culture

 The Museum of Pop Culture is a unique museum located near the Space Needle in Seattle Center.
 Formerly known as the Experience Music Project, this museum’s focus has expanded to include more than just music.
-However, pop music is still a major part of the museum.
+However, pop music is still a significant part of the museum.

-We really enjoyed visiting MoPOP with our kids.
+We enjoyed visiting MoPOP with our kids.
 It was great for them to experience some of the music we enjoyed, including local Seattle bands like Pearl Jam.

 The Museum of Pop Culture also includes several traveling exhibitions (past exhibits have included Minecraft and Tattoo Culture).
 We spent several hours exploring the museum and felt it was worthwhile.